Doing a MemberPress import from a non-WordPress membership platform or other membership or LMS plugin is easy with the MemberPress Importer.

 Importing the users file will either create new users on your website, or if those users already exist, their records will be updated with the information in your CSV file.

-The users CSV file can contain many fields, including not just the required username and email fields, but also the name and address of the user, their registration date, and their WordPress user role on your site.
+The users CSV file can contain many fields in addition to the required username and email fields.
+It might also contain the name and address of the user, their registration date, and their WordPress user role on your site.